 Some types of pre-moistened wipes could be used for bathroom hygiene but you need to be very careful.
 Some wipes have ingredients that could irritate sensitive areas if used very often.
 Baby wipes are best because they are made for sensitive private areas.

 You get a lot of wipes in the tub and you can cut off half of one to conserve if you are not in need of a lot of wiping action.

 Part of me feels that you should look for ways to stretch out your toilet paper usage over time in SHTF as well.
 Just because you have a 100 rolls put back doesn’t mean that you shouldn’t consider using bidet bottles to reduce how much you have to use each visit.

 Hygiene Is Very Important During A SHTF Scenario

-Medical services could be limited or non existent during a bad situation.
+Medical services could be limited or non-existent during a bad situation.
 Even those that have sufficient supplies of antibiotics on hand should not slack in the slightest when it comes to disease and infection prevention.
-Remember that not even a 100 years ago people were dying of water and hygiene related illnesses.
+Remember that not even 100 years ago people were dying of water and hygiene-related illnesses.

 I know that toilet paper is one of those conveniences that it is hard to give up in any way shape or form but you can do it if you need to.
 Everyone talks about “how it will really be if SHTF” and the truth is that we can make a guess but the total circumstances are impossible to know.